gifford-lab/SPROUT/README.md

 #SPROUT

+<b>Citation:</b>  <a href=http://cgs.csail.mit.edu/pubs/sprout.pdf">High Resolution Modeling of Chromatin Interactions</a> C. Reeder, D. Gifford.
+Research in Computational Molecular Biology, 186-198, 2013.

+<b>Abstract</b>
+Sprout
+is a novel generative model for ChIA-PET data that characterizes physical chromatin interactions and points of contact at high spatial resolution.
+Sprout
+improves upon other methods by learn- ing empirical distributions for pairs of reads that reflect ligation events between genomic locations that are bound by a protein of interest.
+Using these learned empirical distributions Sprout is able to accurately position interaction anchors, infer whether read pairs were created by self-ligation or inter-ligation, and accurately assign read pairs to anchors which al- lows for the identification of high confidence interactions.
+When Sprout is run on CTCF ChIA-PET data it identifies more interaction anchors that are supported by CTCF motif matches than other approaches with competitive positional accuracy.
+Sprout
+rejects interaction events that are not supported by pairs of reads that fit the empirical model for inter-ligation read pairs, producing a set of interactions that are more consistent across CTCF biological replicates than established methods.

 <b>Overview</b>

 Sprout is an approach to identifying pairs of spatially proximal binding events for a protein from ChIA-PET data.